auchenberg/dependo/readme.md

 - Proper label positioning: Avoid label collisions and make the graph more readable.
 - Testing!
 Unit tests of D3 render logic, and the grunt-task itself

-Thanks to:
+Thanks to
 -----------
-This project would'nt have been possible without the great work by Patrik Henningson on [node-madge](https://github.com/pahen/node-madge/).
+This project would'nt have been possible without the great work on [node-madge](https://github.com/pahen/node-madge/) by Patrik Henningson, or wonderful [D3.js](http://d3js.org/) library.

 Inspiration